 3D Printed Lungs – The Future of Treating Asbestos Illnesses?

-The advent of 3D printing technology, also known as additive manufacturing, has opened up a whole new word of opportunities in a variety of industries, from industrial components to decorative candy.
-This technology is making it possible to make more things, more quickly and more cost-effectively.
-One of the most exciting areas of application is in medicine.
+The advent of 3D printing technology, also known as additive manufacturing, has opened up opportunities in a variety of industries, from industrial components to decorative candy.
+3D printing technology is makes it possible to manufacture a greater variety of goods more quickly and cost-effectively.
+One of the most exciting areas of application is the medical field.

-3D printing technology is just beginning to be applied to the manufacturing of human tissues and organs.
-The potential for healing people is immense, as transplanting organs from one person to another has always been problematic.
-For patients with mesothelioma or asbestosis, the technology could ultimately lead to new lungs and tissue that could mean the difference between life and death.
-Before this happens, though, there is a lot of research and study needed.
+3D printing technology is just beginning to be applied to the manufacturing of synthetic human tissues and organs.
+With donor organ trnasplants often being problematic, the potential for healing is immense.
+For patients with mesothelioma or asbestosis, 3D technology could ultimately lead to new lungs and tissue.
+This could mean the difference between life and death.
+Before 3D printing becomes a viable treatment for mesothelioma patients, however, research and study are needed.

 What is 3D Printing?

 3D printing, or additive manufacturing, is a process of creating a three-dimensional object from a computer file.
 A 3D printing machine uses some material, or materials, to lay down layers in a specific pattern to create the object.
-This is called an additive process because it involves adding materials, layer by layer, as opposed to carving or hollowing out a material to make the object, called subtractive.
+This is called an additive process because it involves adding materials, layer by layer, as opposed to a subtractive process, or the carving a material to make the object.
 Additive manufacturing makes an accurate object based on a design and uses less material.
 Nearly anything can be made, with any material, using additive technology.

 Printing Human Tissues and Organs

 The potential for manufacturing human tissues and entire organs is hugely important in medicine.
-Currently, doctors and patients rely on donated tissues and organs, such as skin for skin grafts of burn victims or kidneys for patients suffering from renal failure.
-There are numerous problems with tissue and organ donation, not least of which is that most patients have to wait on long lists for life-saving donations.
-There is also the issue of matching donors to patients and the possibility that the patient’s immune system will reject an organ.
+Currently, doctors and patients rely on donated tissues and organs.
+There are numerous problems with tissue and organ donation.
+Most patients wait months or even years on long lists for life-saving organ donations.
+There is also the difficulty of matching donors to patients, as well as the possibility the patient’s immune system rejecting a transplanted an organ.

 Artificial organs have already been created using additive technology, but none have yet been transplanted into a person.
-An ear was one of the first organs made with 3D printing, and it was made with hydrogels, cells, and silver nanoparticles.
-Medical companies have even already begun to create tissue made from living cells.
-These tissues are currently being used to test experimental drugs.
-The next step would be to use patches of tissue to repair damage in patients, such as a patch of liver tissue to treat someone with a damaged liver.
+An ear was the first organ made with 3D printing, constructed from hydrogels, cells, and silver nanoparticles.
+Medical companies have also begun to create tissue made from living cells.
+These tissues used to test experimental drugs.
+The next step will be using patches of tissue to repair organ damage in patients.
+One example would be to print a patch of liver tissue to treat someone with a damaged liver.

-So far, printing an entire organ out of living human cell is not possible.
-That isn’t stopping researchers from trying, though, or from printing synthetic organs, such as hearts made of silicone.
-Major challenges that exist in actually 3D printing transplantable organs are matching the complexity of real organs, getting blood vessels to attach to and supply blood to organs, and the massive cost of doing all of this.
-No experts agree on when the technology will be able to print real organs, but most agree that it will happen eventually.
+Thus far, printing an entire organ out of living human cell is not possible.
+However, this isn’t stopping researchers from attempting to print synthetic organs made of silicone.
+Major challenges exist in actually 3D printing transplantable organs, including matching the complexity of real organs, getting blood vessels to attach to and supply blood to organs, and the major expense of surgeries and post-surgery care.
+Experts do not agree on when the technology will be available to print real organs, although most agree that it will happen in the near future.

 Lung Transplants for Asbestosis and Mesothelioma

-The advancing technology is exciting for many people, but for those living with what are considered terminal illnesses, the possibility of getting new organs is life-changing.
+The advancing 3D technology is exciting for many people.
+However, for those living with terminal illnesses, the possibility of getting new organs is life-changing.
 Lung transplants are risky and require surgeons with expertise in organ transplant.
 However, if a successful match is found and the surgery goes well, a lung transplant can give a patient a new lease on life.
 Finding that match is often a challenge.

 This is where 3D printed lungs and tissues could be important.
 Patients living with asbestos disease wouldn’t need to wait for a matching donor or suffer on a waiting list.
 Instead, a lung could be custom printed for each patient.
 A lung transplant is not a common treatment for mesothelioma, but it is a possibility.
 Another potential use for 3D printed tissue could be the replacement of diseased pleural tissue in patients with pleural mesothelioma.
 A Czech company has already created a synthetic lung using 3d printing.
 Although it is not yet being used as a transplant, it is an important first step.